modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 The same tests are run in watch mode but you do get multiple additional features

 - Tests are rerun on file change (source or test)
-- You can focus a specific test file
+- You can focus on a specific test file
 - You can open a test file in the browser

 Automatic rerunning is probably well know but what does it mean to "focus a specific test file"?